 If you are working on a Frequently Asked Questions (FAQ) page or already have one, ask yourself this question: Is it SEO-friendly?
 A lot of companies have consistently worked hard to optimise their webpages.
 Yet, they leave out potential treasures the FAQ page can give to search engine rankings.
-Here, we explore how FAQ pages boost SEO and improve your site’s performance with the help of content!
+Here, we explore how FAQ pages boost Search Engine Optimization (SEO) and improve your site’s performance with the help of content!

 But First… Do I build FAQ pages just to boost SEO?